 1. ECSL filed an arbitration application dated August 18, 2016 before the Indian Council of Arbitration ("ICA") as per the rules made thereunder against State Trading Corporation of India Limited ("STC") on grounds of default of the Agreement dated July 18, 2008, claiming an aggregate sum of approximately ₹ 400.00 million.
 The ICA vide its letter dated September 15, 2016 (no. ICA/790/AC/2072-Pre) noted the proposal of ECSL to appoint a sole arbitrator.
 The proposal was also forwarded to STC for their concurrence.
 Since STC failed to concur, ECSL vide its letter dated October 6, 2016 appointed a nominee arbitrator and STC also appointed an arbitrator while the ICA appointed the presiding arbitrator.
 The preliminary hearing took place on July 27, 2017 after which STC filed an application as per Section 16 of the Arbitration and Conciliation Act, 1996 ("Act") on August 18, 2017 ("Application").
 ECSL filed a rejoinder to the Application on August 28, 2017.
-The hearing on Application under Section 16 of the Act took place on September 09, 2017 and on October 14, 2017, ECSL filed its written arguments before the Arbitral Tribunal and orders are awaited.
-The matter is currently pending.
+The hearing on Application under Section 16 of the Act took place on September 09, 2017 and on October 14, 2017, ECSL filed its written arguments before the Arbitral Tribunal and by orders dated January 17, 2018 the Arbitration Tribunal rejected Section 16 application on the point of jurisdiction contended by STC.
+The matter is currently pending with further directions to pay STC part of the arbitration fees and to file their statement of defence.